 As a practical matter, the different classes allow more than one company to use the same name, as long as they are not in the same class.

-Both names can be trademarked because they aren’t in the same industry or class, and therefore won’t be in competition with each other.
+Both names can be trademarked because they don’t fall in the same industry or class, and therefore won’t be in competition with each other.

 You’ll be asked to describe your company’s product or service to be sure you are filing in the right class.

-The Class 3 Trademark
+Class 3 Trademarks

 Personal items like perfumes, cosmetics, hair products, and shaving products are also included in this category.

-- Any item specifically for body fragrance
+- Any item specifically made for body fragrance

 - Room fragrances